Paulus1337/Volt-Typhoon-Write-up/README.md

 ## To conceal their activities, what are the four types of event logs the attacker clears on the compromised system?

-By filtering the logs using the term `wevtutil`, a utility commonly used for managing Windows event logs.
+By filtering the logs using the term `wevtutil`, a utility commonly used for managing Windows event logs also found in [Task 7](#the-attacker-uses-wevtutil-a-log-retrieval-tool-to-enumerate-windows-logs-what-event-ids-does-the-attacker-search-for).
 I identified a command where the attacker executed `wevtutil cl`, which is specifically used to clear event logs and erase traces of activity.
 This gave me the answer.

 ![Finding Answer](assets/t9c.png "Finding Answer")